MarcoBellini/WinAudio-Player/README.md

 To get started with WinAudio, follow these steps:

 1. Clone the repository: `git clone https://github.com/MarcoBellini/WinAudio-Player.git`
-2. Download and install [CMake](https://cmake.org/download/), if you haven't already.
+2. Download and install [CMake](https://cmake.org/download), if you haven't already.
 3. Download the [mpg123 library source code](https://www.mpg123.de/) and extract it.
 4. Create a build directory within the mpg123 source directory.
 5. Generate the build files using CMake, specifying the appropriate generator for your system (e.g., Visual Studio).
 6. Build the mpg123 library using the generated build files.
-7. Copy the compiled mpg123 library to the WinAudio project directory.
+7. Copy the compiled mpg123 library and headers to the WinAudio project directory.
+8. Download the [libsndfile library](https://libsndfile.github.io/libsndfile/) and extract it.
+9. Link the static library `sndfile.lib` to the WinAudio_WaveForm project to enable support for WAV, AIFF, OGG, FLAC, and OPUS file formats.
-8. Open the WinAudio project in Visual Studio 2022.
+10. Open the WinAudio project in Visual Studio 2022.
-9. Build and run the application.
+11. Build and run the application.

-## MP3 Input Plugin

-The MP3 input plugin for WinAudio is based on the open-source [mpg123 library](https://www.mpg123.de/).
-This library provides the functionality to handle MP3 audio files.
-Please make sure to integrate this library into your project for full MP3 support.
+12. Explore the various features of WinAudio and enjoy its lightweight and extensible design.

 ## Contributing